Mindfulness interventions, like positive psychology itself, are focused on bettering peoples’ lives no matter what their situations are.

-Mindful Schools offers a 6-week online program that costs $125 and includes lifetime access to the course materials.
+Mindful Schools offers a 6-week online program and includes lifetime access to the course materials.
 The program is self-paced but includes 2-3 hours of instruction per week.
 The faculty is made up of several different teachers who all have:

 “over a decade of mindfulness practice and broad teaching experience.”

 The syllabus includes the focus areas of Mindfulness of Breath, Mindfulness of Body, Mindfulness of Emotions, Development of the Heart, Interpersonal Mindfulness and Everyday Mindfulness.
 Completing the program earns 3 continuing education units for educators and 12 CEUs for eligible mental health professionals.

 Palouse Mindfulness offers an online course that is completely free, can be started whenever and completed in 8 weeks.
 The instructor is Dave Potter, a certified MBSR instructor.
 One does not even need to register for this course or give their email address, and they can complete the course completely on their own time.

 Potter believes that an in-person course is the best way to learn mindfulness, but believes that people who cannot complete in-person courses should still have the chance to learn mindfulness.
 This might help explain why he is offering this material for no money at all.
 The course claims that the material within will help participants: